25 years of economics Alumni celebration 2024

 As part of our growing OUBEP alumni community, we understand the importance of fostering connections and sharing insights.

-This year, as we celebrate both the 3rd annual alumni event and the 25th anniversary of the Department of Economics, we look forward to building on this tradition.
+In 2024 we celebrated both the 3rd annual alumni event and the 25th anniversary of the Department of Economics.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.